sashafirsov/slotted-element/README.md

 * `headers` - JS expression to be evaluated as string key-value object
 * `state` - '' or one of `loading`( fetch started ), `rendering`, `loaded`, `error`
 * `status` - http code response.status
+* `skiprender` - set to 'true' to omit response rendering.
+Used when binding to fetch-element via events.

 NOTE: for defining the payload in http request leave `src` undefined and call `fetch(url, options)` with needed parameters